 Acceptable Use Policy

-This represents a guide to the acceptable use of Iserv.
-Any Iserv customer – in order to use the network or any other networks which are used as a result of their Iserv connection – must comply with this policy and the stated purposes and Acceptable Use Policies of any other networks or hosts used.
-Failure to comply or deliberate acts of misuse, or illegal use will result in one or more of the following: suspension of account privileges, termination of account, reimbursement of expenses incurred (legal, resources consumed, and other relevant expenses), and possible criminal prosecution.
+This represents a guide to the acceptable use of The Iserv Company, LLC (“Iserv”) Services.
+Any Iserv customer, in order to use the Iserv network or any other networks which are used as a result of their Iserv connection, must comply with this policy and the stated purposes and Acceptable Use Policies of any other networks, environments, or hosts used.
+Failure to comply or deliberate acts of misuse, or illegal use will result in one or more of the following: suspension of account privileges, termination of account, reimbursement of any and all expenses incurred by Iserv or its affiliates, and possible criminal prosecution.
 Iserv reserves the right to modify or change these policies and customers must, on a periodic basis, review these policies.

-To respect the privacy of other users; for example, users shall not intentionally seek information on, obtain copies of, or modify files, other data, or passwords belonging to other users, or represent themselves as another user unless explicitly authorized to do so by that user, or to download Iserv’s password file.
+To respect the privacy of other users, users shall not intentionally seek information on, obtain copies of, or modify files, other data, or passwords belonging to other users, or represent themselves as another user unless explicitly authorized to do so by that user.

-To respect the integrity of computing systems; for example, users shall not intentionally develop programs that harass other users or infiltrate a computer or computing system and/or damage or alter the software components of a computer or computing system.
-Unsolicited e-mail and newsgroup posting is considered harassment unless it is done by Iserv for purposes of updating customers and potential customers of services provided by Iserv.
+To respect the integrity of computing systems, users shall not intentionally develop programs that harass other users or infiltrate a computer or computing system and/or damage or alter the software components of a computer or computing system.

 Personal web space included with dial-up accounts is not for commercial purposes.